sseanik/python-cheatsheet-1531/README.md

 ### Set Functions

 Sets are a collection of distinct elements that contain no duplicates.
+When you tried to add a value that already exists, it will have no effect.

 **Initialising a Set**
 ```python